New to Yoga? Here’s Our Guide for Beginners

 We also offer a number of classes that aren’t specifically rooted in yoga.
 For example, our MELT classes incorporate a revolutionary hands-off bodywork technique to reduce inflammation and relieve chronic pain.
 Our Pilates and Barre classes offer a great way to tap into your core and get a good workout.
 And our Mindfulness Based Stress Reduction Program (MBSR) is proven to reduce the physical and emotional symptoms of stress.

-In general, if you are trying to decide which class to take, we recommend reading our class descriptions; emailing email@example.com and/or calling 503.575.9982; or coming to a class a bit early to chat with the instructor.
+In general, if you are trying to decide which class to take, we recommend reading our class descriptions, emailing firstname.lastname@example.org and/or calling 503.575.9982, or coming to a class a bit early to chat with the instructor.
+You can also contact our studio advisor, Kari, who would be happy to talk with you about which classes you should take.
 Above all, remember to listen to—and trust—your body; it’s your best teacher.

 Let us know how we can help you.
 We love to share our passion for Yoga and Wellness with others.